Car Loans Guide

 1. Loan Amount

-When applying for a car loan it is important not to sell yourself short by under-borrowing or adding extra financial pressure on yourself by over-borrowing.
+Set a budget and stick to it.
+We know it’s easier said than done when you show up to a car yard looking for a Kia Rio and find yourself sitting in an Audi.
+However, when applying for a car loan it is important to know your loan price so that you don’t sell yourself short by under-borrowing or adding extra financial pressure on yourself by over-borrowing.

 The amount you should borrow will depend on the price of the car that you wish to purchase and how much of your own money you will use towards the car.
-It will also depend on what you can afford to make in repayments.
+Most importantly, it will depend on what you can afford to make in repayments.
+Put those Audi keys down…

-First you will need to work out a monthly budget to see the amount of money you will be able to afford to put towards paying off your car loan.
-Use our car loan repayment calculator to see approximately what your loan repayments will be.
+Work out a monthly budget to see the amount of money you will be able to afford to put towards paying off your car loan.
+We can give you a hand with these calculations.
+Use our car loan repayment calculator which will show you approximately what your loan repayments will be.

 Also keep in mind that some lenders also have a minimum and maximum amount that you can borrow so be sure to keep within their limitations.